 Participants engage in whole human wellness for transformative experiences in therapeutic art making, performance art, culinary arts, and health and wellness as a multidisciplinary experience designed to support healing.
 Departments at the Workhouse involved include Visual Arts Education, Performing Arts, Culinary Program, Exhibitions, and Art of Movement.

-The Workhouse Prison Museum presents an overview of the history of the D.C.
+The Lucy Burns Museum presents an overview of the history of the D.C.
 Correctional Facility at Lorton, Virginia, including photographs, artifacts, and stories associated with its long history.
-Operated from 1910 until finally closing in 2001, the Workhouse was originally intended to rehabilitate and reform prisoners through fresh air, good food, honest work, and fair treatment, and at one point played a pivotal role in the United States Suffrage Movement.
+Operated from 1910 until finally closing in 2001, the Workhouse was originally intended to rehabilitate and reform prisoners by providing fresh air, good food, honest work, and fair treatment.
+The site also played a pivotal role in the United States Women’s Suffrage Movement.